datacraft-dsc/starfish-py/docs/source/register_asset_squid.rst

 We now want to create an Ocean asset to register on the block chain, and store it's metadata with the meta storage service.

-First we need to load in a sample metadata.

-Then use this metadata to register an asset.
+First we need to create a data asset, using the a URL of an actual asset.
+In this case we are going to use an image of a mantaray from the OceanProtocol web site.

->>> from starfish.asset import SquidAsset
+>>> from starfish.asset import DataAsset
->>> asset = SquidAsset(metadata)
+>>> asset = DataAsset.create_from_url('MyAsset', 'https://oceanprotocol.com/static/media/mantaray-full.22a18aee.svg')

-Let see what's in the memory asset
+Let see what's in the data asset

 >>> print(asset.metadata)
+{'name': 'MyAsset', 'type': 'dataset', 'url': 'https://oceanprotocol.com/static/media/mantaray-full.22a18aee.svg', 'contentType': 'image/svg+xml'}

 Now see if the asset has a DID?
 >>> print(asset.did)